dancesWithCycles/from-learn-to-code-to-build-software/100_scope_it.md

 As a first step describe the software in a short paragraph.
 That must not be long, just a couple of sentences to frame it.
 This might be already hard.
 But you need to come to the core of your idea.

-`Many Teens want to earn a bit of pocket money with some light work like dogwalking, babysitting or lawn mowing.
+`Many teens want to earn a bit of pocket money with some light work like dogwalking, babysitting or lawn mowing.
 Busy adults need sometimes a helping hand.
 But for both sides it is often hard to find each other.
 Coolie can help.
 Coolie is a service that brings teens and adults together.
 Teens can search for a job and apply.
 Adults can post jobs and find the right person for their jobs.`

+### Your first user story

-To really figure out, what you idea is about, describe the core functionality in form of a user story.
-"As <user>, I want <functionality>, so that <benefit>.
+To really figure out what you idea is about, describe the core functionality in form of a user story.
+"As _**user**_, I want _**functionality**_, so that _**benefit**_.

 You have to ask yourself 3 questions:
 1. Who wants that functionality?
 2. What functionality wants the user?
 3. Why is that functionality needed/desired?

+#### Why is that functionality needed/desired?

 Focus on question 3 first.
 What is the problem to solve?
 Why will somebody use the software?

 Here is what I came up for _Coolie_.
-`Many teens want to find jobs that pays for hobbies.
+`Many teens want to find jobs that pays for hobbies and other things like the first car.
 But those jobs are not that easy to find since they are not posted somewhere centrally.
 Adults often have small jobs to offer but don't know where to post such jobs and how to find trustful teens for execution.`

+#### Who wants that functionlity?

 If you described why this functionality is needed, ask yourself who the user of your system is.
 Don't call her or him just 'user'.
 A 'user' can by anyone.
 Take a shopping side like Amazon for example.
 There are plenty of users.
 There are customers who search for goods to buy.
 There are admins who keep the side running.
 There are marchants who add new products or update existing ones.
 There are folks who need to take care about logistics, software and data engineers and many more.
 Just calling the user 'user' won't bring you further.
 Come up with 1 - 5 user stories that describe the main functionality of your software.